vitejs/vite/docs/config/index.md

 - **Type:** `boolean | string`

   Automatically open the app in the browser on server start.
-When `path` string is provided, the browser will automatically open the page.
+When the value is a string, it will be used as the URL's pathname.

   **Example:**
   ```js